rydmike/flex_color_picker/README.md

 picker layout.
 The `padding` and `crossAxisAlignment` are as typically used in Flutter.
 Please note that `title` widget is not a part of the `Column` body layout of the color picker, and it is not affected by the `crossAxisAlignment` property.
 You can think of the `title` a bit like an app bar title.
-It is always start aligned to leave enough room for 1 to 4 action buttons.
+It is always start aligned to leave enough space for 1 to 4 action buttons.
 The action buttons can optionally be enabled for the title bar, and they always appear at the end.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-12.png?raw=true" alt="Picker 12"/>